ayrton-sf/ai-metrics/README.md

 - `DataSource.RETRIEVER` – pluggable custom retriever (recommended)
 - `DataSource.WEB` – web-grounded evaluation
-- `DataSource.MCP` – structured data validation (via MCP, PostgreSQL default)
+- `DataSource.MCP` – structured data validation via Model Context Protocol

 ---

 ## 🖥️ CLI Usage

 The toolkit includes a CLI for running tests with different execution modes.

+> **Note:** You can run your tests with any test runner you prefer (pytest, unittest, etc.) without using the AIM CLI.
+However, **the CLI wrapper provides automatic saving of failed results** to `aim_data/failures/` for better transparency and debugging.
+Without the CLI, you'll need to manually handle failure logging if desired.

 ### Installation